akgrenier/575-haiku-commit/docs/guides/06-prompt-and-validation.md

 Your prompt is step 1.
 But prompts are not enforcement — which leads to validation.

+### In this repo: the exact prompt pieces

+Open:

+- `src/prompt/haiku.ts`
+  - `BASE_INSTRUCTION` is the contract (“Strict 5-7-5… Exactly 3 lines… No extra text…”)
+  - `buildUserPrompt(diff, extraInstruction?)` appends the staged diff and optionally a corrective instruction

 ## Part B — Normalize first (reduce variance before validating)

 Before validating, normalize.
 This repo does: